Skip to content

 How Parallel Jobs Work

-Every SDK call returns a job object immediately — it does not block.
+Every SDK call returns a Job handle immediately and does not block.
 You can submit as many jobs as you like before calling .get_result() on any of them.
-The platform runs all jobs concurrently on separate GPUs, so total wall-clock time equals the slowest job, not the sum.
+SocAIty runs each job on its own worker, so the wall-clock cost of the pipeline equals the slowest job, not the sum of all jobs.

 python